 One of the first really big nomadic trips I planned was our two-week road trip through the northern part of France where we stayed in four different locations (two in Paris).
 I learned a lot while planning this trip, however, this was nothing compared to the planning that went into the two-week trip through the United Kingdom and Ireland where we stayed in nine locations, in multiple countries!
 This trip, like most of the others, was planned pretty darn perfectly if I do say so myself.
-We (Me, Andrew and his brother Matt, and Matt’s girlfriend, Janick) stayed in several locations, and types of accommodations, on this trip: A hotel in La Defense, Paris, two unforgettable Bed and Breakfasts in Mont St. Michel and Bayeux, and a decent Airbnb in Paris to end the trip.
+We stayed in several locations, and types of accommodations, on this trip: A hotel in La Defense, Paris, two unforgettable Bed and Breakfasts in Mont St. Michel and Bayeux, and a decent Airbnb in Paris to end the trip.

 When we landed in Paris we got our rental car at the airport and made our way to our first accommodation at the Hilton Paris La Défense.
 This area, La Défense, is a bit outside the city center, so we took the subway to Champs-Élysées and even managed to get lost and separated on our way to the Arc de Triomphe, literally within our first hour exploring the city.
 I feel like it looked like something off of a sitcom.
-Matt and Janick hopped on the subway as the door closed, closing on Matt’s backpack, as Andrew and I just stood there stunned as we watched them move along the tracks through the windows.
+Half the group hopped on the subway as the door closed, as the rest of us just stood there stunned as we watched them move along the tracks through the windows.
 It was hilarious, I would loved to have had that whole scenario on camera.
 We finally intuitively met across the Arc de Triomphe, in the rain, like some scene from a rom-com.
 A memorable way to begin our vacation.
 After an exhausting flight, and the excitement of getting separated with no cell service, we were ready for bed!

 The next morning we fueled up with one of the best hotel breakfasts ever at the Hilton Paris La Défense, complete with a full charcuterie spread and crêpe station (some of my faves).
-The amazing breakfast was made better because of our a hilarious waiter (who made fun of Andrew’s graphic tee of a gorilla playing drums which he wore despite me saying he would stick out with the Parisians).
+The amazing breakfast was made better because of our a hilarious waiter.
 With full tummies, we made our way toward Mont St. Michel where we stayed for two nights, followed by two nights near Bayeux, and ended our trip with 4 nights in Paris.
 If you plan to spend some time in France, especially near Paris, I would encourage you to rent a car and spend some time in the countryside.
 There are so many beautiful cities you can explore, Mont St. Michel and Bayeux being two great choices.
 Mont St. Michel is located near several really interesting castles and little towns worth visiting.
 We also took a day trip to Old Dinan and St. Malo in the Bretagne Region, two other places that are worth a visit, and perhaps an overnight stay if your schedule allows.
 If I where to plan this trip again, I think I would flip it and spend the first few days in Paris and the last portion of the trip in the countryside, only because this part of the trip was a bit more relaxing rather than the hustle and bustle of the city.
 Regardless this is an incredible itinerary for those who want to spend several days in Paris and balance it with a stay in the country.

 In addition to this lengthy post, I also created a more streamlined 4-5 day itinerary that provides the various stops you can make on your road trip through Northern France, as well as our five-day Paris Itinerary.
 Happy Planning!